 - Invest In People.
 We invest in highly-motivated, high-achieving, visionary leaders who have the potential to create lasting change.

-- Grants.
+- Impact.
 We prioritize giving larger grants to a smaller number of organizations to maximize impact.

 - Partnerships.
 Our grants are more effective when part of collaborative of engaged, like-minded philanthropists who can help bring projects to scale.